Location

 ——

 Our Silicon Valley Youth Climate Action State Advocacy Team works with environmental groups across California including Environment California, Sierra Club California, The Climate Center, 350 Silicon Valley/Bay Area and many more, to help push forward ambitious, yet achievable solutions that will keep California on the forefront of the battle against climate change.
-We supported and opposed many bills each year, conducted advocacy meetings with elected members of our State legislature that represent Silicon Valley, and conducted presentations and outreach to key stakeholders for support of select critical bills aligned with our mission.

 12 Bills signed into law in 2023 we supported